Hot Drinks Cheat Sheet

 Fink says you can avoid a PointsPlus

 values disaster drink by substituting with sugar-free syrups, non-fat milk, and low-cal sweetners.
-But she’s also quick to point out that most drinks, hot or cold, lack fiber, protein and healthy fat — the three food components that can make a balanced meal.
+But she’s also quick to point out that most drinks, hot or cold, lack fibre, protein and healthy fat — the three food components that can make a balanced meal.
 “That doesn't mean these beverages don't have a place in a healthy diet,” she says.
 “But they shouldn't be considered a meal or meal replacement.”

 Tips from a java expert